What is Glycolic Acid and How does it work?

 What is glycolic acid

-Will glycolic acid leave my skin sore or peeling?
+Will glycolic acid I use at home leave my skin sore or peeling?

-No, glycolic acid works on the top, dead layer of skin and doesn’t touch the healthy, living skin underneath and so providing you don’t over use glycolic acid, you will not noticing any negative results, only healthy, beautiful and glowing skin.
+No, over the counter glycolic acid has been designed to be a chemical peel you use at home.
+It works on the top, dead layer of skin and doesn’t touch the healthy, living skin underneath and so providing you don’t over use glycolic acid, you shouldn't notice any negative results, only healthy, beautiful and glowing skin.

 Is glycolic acid natural?

-Glycolic acid was originally derived from sugar cane but these days it tends to be man made, a lot of sugar cane is needed to create a small amount of acid which creates a higher cost, man made glycolic acid is more cost effective and each batch is consistent without the variations which can occur with some natural products.
+Glycolic acid was originally derived from sugar cane but these days it tends to be lab made, a lot of sugar cane is needed to create a small amount of acid which creates a higher cost and sustainability issues, synthetic glycolic acid is more cost effective and each batch is consistent without the variations which can occur with some natural products.

 The top dead layers of our skin are dull, dry and grey and don’t reflect the light.
-By using the glycolic acid to remove this dead skin, you will have a natural and beautiful glow, fine lines will start to soften, blemishes and mild sun spots will fade and your skin will just look so much healthier and more youthful.
+By using the glycolic acid to remove this dead skin, you will have a natural and beautiful glow, fine lines will start to soften, breakouts will reduce, blemishes and mild sun spots will fade and your skin will just look so much healthier and more youthful.
+Glycolic acid may also stimulate your skin to create more collagen.
+Collagen is the protein that gives skin its firmness, plumpness, and elasticity, as we age the production of collagen slows down and so anything that stimulates the skin to produce more is essential in any routine where ageing skin is a concern.

 How does glycolic acid work?